 People Want What Is Familiar

 If you are looking to create the next big trend, find something that people can relate to.
 Endear them.
 Base your strategy on core (global) human truths and values that evoke emotion.
-Don’t be a storyteller, be a story maker, and most importantly, listen to the people who have already made your business a success.
+Don’t be a storyteller, be a story maker, and most importantly, listen to the people who have already made your business a success with a media monitoring tool or social listening software.